techniq/layerchart/docs/src/routes/docs/guides/styles/+page.md

 :::

-#### Component class props using Tailwind/UnoCSS

-All components accepts a class prop for styling, and this is the most common why to define colors for your chart components.
-In this example the color is set via a class prop on AnnotationPoint.
+#### Nested components / elements

+Along with `class` and `style` props for direct component styling, some components have internal components and elements that can be targetted via `props` and `classes` props to style these nested elements for complex components.

+In this example we can target the `AnnotationPoint`'s internal `circle` and `label` components.

 :example{ component="AnnotationPoint" name="series-annotation" showCode noResize showLineNumbers }
 `ADD LINE HIGHLIGHTING {26-27}`

-#### Color Schemes via cRange
+#### Color scales

 Picking a color isn't easy.
 Picking many colors that appear cohesive is even tougher.
 Why not use designer crafted color schemes?